 Proposal 1.E: On the setting of UL PC parameters except for PL-RS (P0, alpha, closed loop index) for Rel.17 unified TCI framework, the setting of (P0, alpha, closed loop index) for SRS can also be associated with UL or (if applicable) joint TCI state.

 If not associated, the setting(s) of (P0, alpha, closed loop index) for SRS per BWP is independent of the UL or (if applicable) joint TCI states

+This is only applicable for SRS sets using Rel-17 TCI state to determine their spatial relation.

 FFS: Whether more than one parameter sets can be configured, e.g. for different traffics

-Proposal 1.F: On Rel-17 unified TCI, in addition to (M,N)=(1,1), the following combinations are supported: (M,N)=(2,1), (1,2), and (2,2) at least for mTRP and inter-cell beam management use cases
+Proposal 1.F: On Rel-17 unified TCI, in addition to (M,N)=(1,1), the following combinations are supported: (M,N)=(2,1), (1,2), and (2,2) at least for mTRP use case

+Note: At least in Rel-17, the support of N=2 does not imply the support of STxMP

-FFS: Other use case(s)
+FFS: Other use case(s), e.g. inter-cell beam management

+FFS: Association between a Rel-17 unified TCI state with a TCI state group to support M>1 and/or N>1

 Table 2 Additional inputs: issue 1